 This 2-hour workshop is designed to provide young women with the skills and confidence they need to successfully negotiate their salary and benefits at the beginning of their careers.

-Our branch offers this program on a regular basis at local college campuses, with students from Dominican University, Mills College, Laney College and Cal Maritime among those who have completed the Start Smart workshop.
+Our branch offered this program on a regular basis at local college campuses, with students from Dominican University, Mills College, Laney College and Cal Maritime among those who have completed the Start Smart workshop.

 Tech Trek – Student STEM Camp